davidius81/cisb/Repositories/readme.md

-#  The Directory contains the documentation about all kind of repository needed
+#  The Directory contains the documentation about all kind of repositories needed